 The Warrants issued by the Company provide the right to purchase stock in Canadian dollars.
 Since the Company's functional currency is the U.S. dollar, IFRS requires that the warrants be accounted for as derivative liabilities.
-As a
+As a result, the Company has reclassified its Warrants from Equity to liabilities and will account for warrants as derivative liabilities with changes in fair value being recognized in profit or loss.
 At inception January 1, 2010 the value of the warrants increased by \$1,745,547 resulting in corresponding charge to deficit.